jzaccone/watson-discovery-analyze-data-breaches/README.md

 You can tweak your configuration to apply whichever enrichments you need to each of the appropriate fields from your data.
 I hope these steps will help you get started with your own data sets and the Watson Discovery Service.
 Leave a comment below and let me know how it goes!

-## 9. Using queries in your own application
+## 8. Calling the API's in your own application
 The API documentation describes how to run a query against your own collection programatically.
 For example, to show results where method_of_leak:hacked using curl, you could run:

 curl -u "{username}":"{password}"